 Knowing when it’s time to replace your wiper blades is important for the continued safe operation of your vehicle.
 Not being able to see well out of your front window is unsurprisingly considered hazardous.
 The Department of Transportation has reported that 21% of car crashes were weather-related.
 Of those, nearly half were due to rain.
 As such, it is important that you secure a pair of replacements before actually needing them.

 If the blade feels fine but you are still experiencing inadequate results, you can actually try to clean the blades yourself.
-Just take a rag with glass cleaner and run it along the rubber and the area of the windshield where the wipers rest.
+Just take a rag with glass cleaner and run it along with the rubber and the area of the windshield where the wipers rest.
 Doing this could allow you to squeeze out a little extra use with your current set.

 Thankfully there are not many specifications to worry about when looking at wiper blades.
 The only thing you really have to know is the length of the blades you are buying.